nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23745](https://jira.nuxeo.com/browse/NXP-23745).

+### AWS Service

+A new service has been added to retrieve credentials and other configurations information.
+A template `aws` is available, to define the AWS configuration.
+When activated (which is automatically done by the marketplace-amazon-s3 package), the following `nuxeo.conf` properties are available: nuxeo.aws.accessKeyId nuxeo.aws.secretKey nuxeo.aws.region
+Two new methods are then available to retrieve the information in the code:
+- `NuxeoAWSCredentialsProvider.getInstance()`
+- `NuxeoAWSRegionProvider.getInstance().getRegion()`

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25075](https://jira.nuxeo.com/browse/NXP-25075.

 ### Packaging / Distribution / Miscellaneous

 #### Java 11 Support {{since '10.3'}}